Iamtsquare07/btc-to-usd-converter/README.md

-# btc-to-usd-converter v1.0.1
+# btc-to-usd-converter v1.0.3

-This tool allows users to convert Bitcoin price into USD.
+This tool allows users to convert Bitcoin prices into USD.